Domino-Blockchain/domichain/docs/src/validator/get-started/setup-a-validator.md

 ---
-title: Setup a Solana Validator
+title: Setup a Domichain Validator
 sidebar_label: Setup a Validator
 ---

-This is a guide for getting your validator setup on the Solana testnet cluster for the first time.
-Testnet is a Solana cluster that is used for performance testing of the software before the software is used on mainnet.
+This is a guide for getting your validator setup on the Domichain testnet cluster for the first time.
+Testnet is a Domichain cluster that is used for performance testing of the software before the software is used on mainnet.
 Since testnet is stress tested daily, it is a good cluster to practice validator operations.

 Once you have a working validator on testnet, you will want to learn about [operational best practices](../best-practices/operations.md) in the next section.
 Although the guide is specific to testnet, it can be adapted to mainnet or devnet as well.
-Refer to the [clusters](../../clusters) section of the Solana docs to see example commands for each cluster.
+Refer to the [clusters](../../clusters) section of the Domichain docs to see example commands for each cluster.

 Now let's get started.